 Counting the number of enemy dead did not assess progress from a US point of view because the statistic was not related to political conditions for success.
 Other metrics for combat effectiveness also failed to measure political control.
 The US government defined victory vaguely (peace and stability) or boldly (a free and independent South Vietnam) while ignoring a critical uncertainty: the will of the Vietnamese and American people.
 Consequently despite superior US military capability, Vietnamese will forced the withdrawal of US troops.
 The US was politically polarized.

 Today, we also have a deficit of will more than capability, and a polarized electorate.
-Consider the CoV-2 virus, responsible for more than 770,000 deaths.
+Consider the CoV-2 virus, responsible for more than 770,000 deaths as of this writing.
 The current global weekly death rate averages 40,000 killed.
 The number of new cases in the US each day topped 62,000 – more than continental Europe, and Arizona and Florida have the highest per capita death rate in the world.
 Our political disease is the same: an aversion to assessable strategy.